Prime Minister in the Indian Constitution

 - Help the prime minister in his responsibilities as chairman of the Niti Aayog and the National Development Council.

-- Looks after the public relations of the prime minister like contact with the press and general public.
+- Looks after the public relations of the prime minister, like contact with the press and the general public.

 - Deals with all references, which under the Rules of Business have to come to the Prime Minister.